mullummer/racecenter/README.md

 Riders with bib numbers in [green] will be marked green (sprinters)

 Click on a team jersey to switch to mark the team members.
 Click again to reset

+It can be difficult to see if riders are on their spare bike and the data comes from the bike on the car